13 Weird Tricks to Clean Your Car

 Vodka on the job

 When your windshield-washer reservoir needs filling, raid the liquor cabinet to make your own washing fluid.
 In a screw-top gallon jug, mix 3 cups vodka (the cheapest you can find) with 4 cups water and 2 teaspoons liquid dishwashing detergent.
 Screw on the cap and shake well, then pour as much fluid as needed into the reservoir.
-Always remember these maintenance tips that will extend the life of your car.

 Shine those car lights